FIM Timberland LP “D” Partnership Shares

-This is an opportunity to invest in an established – and growing – portfolio of UK forests with some exposure to renewable energy assets.
-It is managed by leading sustainable real asset investment manager, FIM, now part of Gresham House.
-Together they manage more than £1.5 billion across five specialist alternative investment strategies.
+This is an opportunity to invest in an established, large and growing portfolio of UK commercial forests.
+It is managed by FIM, now part of Gresham House.

 Investors could benefit from attractive and largely tax-free long-term income with a substantial degree of inflation protection and the added benefit of IHT relief.

-- Largely tax-free index-linked income and tax-free capital growth
+- Largely tax-free income and tax-free capital growth, with some inflation hedging

 - Free of IHT if held for at least two years and on death

-- Target annual post-tax IRR of 7% (not guaranteed)
+- Target annual IRR of 7%, not guaranteed

-FIM is the UK’s largest and longest-established forestry manager.
-It has been operating for nearly 40 years.
+FIM, now Gresham House Asset Management (“GHAM”), is the UK’s largest and longest-established forestry manager.
+It has been operating for 40 years.

 Annual performance total return – to 31 December of each year

-Source: FIM, to 31 December 2017.
+Source: GHAM, to 31 December 2017 (figures to December 2018 not yet available).
 Please remember, returns are not guaranteed and past performance is not a guide to the future.

-Investment in UK commercial forestry can have significant tax benefits.
+Investment in UK commercial forestry can provide significant tax benefits.